Hiking The Buttermilk Falls State Park Gorge Trail

 7. Rim Trail (RT) – 0.82 miles

-Difficulty is listed as moderate because portions of the Rim Trail are steep and you will encounter numerous stairs along the Gorge Trail.
+The difficulty is listed as moderate because portions of the Rim Trail are steep and you’ll encounter numerous stairs along the Gorge Trail.
+Use this trail map to help you find specific points of interest in the park.

-Without further ado, let’s climb through Buttermilk Gorge…
+Without further ado, let’s climb through the gorge at Buttermilk Falls…

 Entrance to the Rim trail at Buttermilk Falls State Park